Emergency Economic Stabilization Act of 2008: History

 Supporters of the plan argued that the market intervention called for by the plan was vital to prevent further erosion of confidence in the U.S. credit markets and that failure to act could lead to an economic depression.
-Opponents objected to the plan's cost and rapidity, pointing to polls that showed little support among the public for "bailing out" Wall Street investment banks, claimed that better alternatives were not considered, and that the Senate forced passage of the unpopular version through the opposing house by "sweetening" the bailout package.
+Opponents objected to the plan's cost and rapidity, pointing to polls that showed little support among the public for "bailing out" Wall Street investment banks, claimed that better alternatives were not considered, and claimed that the Senate forced passage of the unpopular version through the opposing house by "sweetening" the bailout package.

 On October 1, 2008, the Senate debated and voted on an amendment to H.R.
 1424, which substituted a newly revised version of the Emergency Economic Stabilization Act of 2008 for the language of H.R.
 1424.
 The Senate accepted the amendment and passed the entire amended bill, voting 74–25.
 Additional unrelated provisions added an estimated $150 billion to the cost of the package and increased the length of the bill to 451 pages.
 (See Public Law 110-343 for details on the added provisions.)
 The amended version of H.R.
 1424 was sent to the House for consideration, and on October 3, the House voted 263–171 to enact the bill into law.
 President George W. Bush signed the bill into law within hours of its congressional enactment, creating the $700 billion Troubled Asset Relief Program (TARP) to purchase failing bank assets.

 On Monday, October 6, the Dow Jones Industrial Average dropped more than 700 points and fell below 10,000 for the first time in four years.
-The same day, CNN reported these worldwide stock market events: Britain's FTSE 100 Index was down 7.9%; Germany's DAX down 7.1%; France's CAC 40 dropping 9%; In Russia, trading in shares was suspended after the RTS stock index fell more than 20%; Iceland halted trading in six bank stocks while the government drafted a crisis plan.
+The same day, CNN reported these worldwide stock market events: Britain's FTSE 100 Index was down 7.9%; Germany's DAX down 7.1%; France's CAC 40 dropping 9%; in Russia, trading in shares was suspended after the RTS stock index fell more than 20%; Iceland halted trading in six bank stocks while the government drafted a crisis plan.

 On October 8, the British announced their bank rescue package consisting of funding, debt guarantees and infusing capital into banks via preferred stock.
-This model was closely followed by the rest of Europe, as well as the U.S Government, who on the October 14 announced a $250bn (£143bn) Capital Purchase Program to buy stakes in a wide variety of banks in an effort to restore confidence in the sector.
+This model was closely followed by the rest of Europe, as well as the U.S government, who on October 14 announced a $250bn (£143bn) Capital Purchase Program to buy stakes in a wide variety of banks in an effort to restore confidence in the sector.
 The money came from the $700bn Troubled Asset Relief Program.